lmdisch/mgt-858-sql/README.md

 Show a list of instances where this has happened.
-Your table should include the patient's name, the physician they met with (not their PCP), their actual PCP, and the day of the week of their appointment (hint, a CASE statement might be useful here).
+Your table should include the patient's name, the physician they met with (not their PCP), their actual PCP, and the day of the week of their appointment.
 Do patients meet with doctors other than PCP more during the week or more during the weekend?

 Your result should look like...